CatchemAL/Doddle/README.md

 - Best pair mode - Find the best pair of moves for those who like to take it easy
 - Rate my guess - see how your guess compares against the optimal move
 - Proper setup of CI/CD and containerisation to check deployment on UNIX based systems
-- More algorithms for solving (DNNs or RL)
+- More algorithms for solving (DNNs, RL, MIPs, decision trees!)
+- Post match analysis
 - Documentation
 - More views!
 For snazzy reporting. e.g.: